grodansparadis/vscp-doc-spec/class2.level1.control.md

 ----

 ## Type=5 (0x05) - TurnOn
-    VSCP_TYPE_CONTROL_TURNON
-Turn On a nodes in a zone/subzone.
+    VSCP_TYPE_CONTROL_TURNONTurn On a nodes in a zone/subzone.

  | Data byte | Description                                                         |
  | :---------: | -----------                                                         |